How do I edit/delete an entry after I’ve released it?

 There are two common reasons this happens:

-• You're not logged in to the Laurel desktop assistant.
-The Laurel desktop assistant captures most of your Work Activity.
-If you are not logged into the Laurel desktop assistant, you will see very limited Work Activity in your Work Activity panel.
-Please click on the pinned Laurel desktop assistant in your system tray on your desktop to log back in.
+You're not logged in to the Laurel Desktop Assistant.
+The Laurel Desktop Assistant captures most of your work activity.
+If you are not logged into the Laurel Desktop Assistant, you will see very limited activity in your Work Activity panel.
+Please right-click on the Laurel desktop assistant icon that's pinned to your system tray, select "shut down Laurel," then relaunch the assistant after the shutdown is complete.

-• You have a filter applied that is masking some of your Work Activity.
+You have a filter applied that is masking some of your Work Activity.
 Please clear all filters in your Work Activity panel, and ensure that your Work Activity preferences are set as follows:

-• Duration Minimum is set to 10s+.
+Duration Minimum is set to "10s+."

-• Open Time is set to 1m+.
+Open Time is set to "1m+."

-The Laurel desktop assistant captures most of your Work Activity.
-If you are not logged into the Laurel desktop assistant, you will see very limited Work Activity in your Work Activity panel.
-Please click on the pinned Laurel desktop assistant in your system tray on your desktop to log back in.
+The Laurel Desktop Assistant captures most of your work activity.
+If you are not logged into the Laurel Desktop Assistant, you will see very limited work activity in your Work Activity panel.
+Please click on the pinned Laurel Desktop Assistant in your system tray on your desktop to log back in.